-The refactoring sequence works by extracting line 6 through 8 from the original class C into a method f with the statements from those lines as its method body (but with the comment left out, since it will no longer hold any meaning).
-The method is then moved to the class X. The result is shown in listing 3 on the following page.
+The refactoring sequence works by extracting line 5 and 6 from the original class C into a method f with the statements from those lines as its method body.
+The method is then moved to the class X. The result is shown in the following two pieces of code: